zw963/asuswrt-merlin-v2ray/README.md

 ## How to use

-Please finish prerequisites steps before do this.
+Please finish server prerequisites steps before do this if you are not a working v2ray server is running.

+Then, download the newest deploy script from [release page](https://github.com/zw963/asuswrt-merlin-v2ray/releases)

 Assume your's linux VPS IP is `34.80.108.8`, your's router IP is `192.168.50.1`.